mmaxwell/fgrid/README.md

 # Methods
 * <code>filter</code>
     Filter the grid's contents.
 Accepts a string.
 Does not have to be an exact match.
+Returns a promise that resolves after the filtering has been completed.
+This promise will resolve to the query that the grid will be set to.
 * <code>toggleSearchBar</code>
     Toggles the search bar.
 * <code>set</code>